fluid-project/infusion-docs/src/documents/CoreAPI.md

 or a string for an object source)
 * Returns: none

-Iterates over a supplied array or hash, invoking a function once for each element.
+Iterates over a supplied array or hash, invoking a function once for each member.
 Similar to [`jQuery.each`](http://api.jquery.com/jquery.each/) only the arguments to `func` are the right way round and the function does not explode on nonvalues. `fluid.each` on `null` or `undefined` is a no-op.

 ### fluid.invokeLater(func)

+* `func {Function}` A function accepting zero arguments which is to be invoked later
+* Returns: none

 A standard utility to schedule the invocation of a function after the current function call stack returns.
 On browsers this defaults to `setTimeout(func, 1)` but in other environments can be customised - e.g. to `process.nextTick` in node.js.
-In future, this could be optimised in the browser to not dispatch into the event queue
+In future, this could be optimised in the browser to not dispatch into the event queue.

-* `func {Function}` A function accepting zero arguments which is to be invoked later
-* Returns: none

 ### fluid.allocateGuid()